-- Camp Harlow will utilize the Harlow Prevention Interventions to decrease the chances of any Communicable Diseases - Daily, each person on camp, will be monitored or screened for any signs and symptoms of Communicable Diseases. - Hand Hygiene: Hand washing/sanitizing hands will be a part of the daily schedule and encouraged frequently - Cover Your Cough Etiquette - Cleaning and sanitizing will occur frequently during the day and at minimum daily Camp activities will occur outside as much as possible. - We will use cabins with ventilation for restrooms whenever possible, to decrease need for using community restrooms
+- Camp Harlow will utilize the Harlow Prevention Interventions to decrease the chances of any Communicable Diseases - Daily, each person on camp, will be monitored or screened for any signs and symptoms of Communicable Diseases.

+- Hand Hygiene: Hand washing/sanitizing hands will be a part of the daily schedule and encouraged frequently - Cover Your Cough Etiquette - Cleaning and sanitizing will occur frequently during the day and at minimum daily Camp activities will occur outside as much as possible. - We will use cabins with ventilation for restrooms whenever possible, to decrease need for using community restrooms

-Nursing Ministry will:
+• Nursing Ministry will:

 - i.
 Continually Assess and Support the Camp Environment for Safety - ii.
 Ensure your camper gets scheduled medications - iii.
-Assess, Plan and Provide care and treatment of illnesses, injuries, emotional support, etc - If symptoms of illness occur, we will follow Standard Protocols for any communicable disease including the CDC Isolation and Precautions protocols, if indicated, as a part of our assessment process. - In many situations, once symptoms occur and are assessed, the person will go home until symptoms have subsided and if fever was present, there is no fever for 24 hours without the use of medications. - iv.
+Assess, Plan and Provide care and treatment of illnesses, injuries, emotional support, etc - If symptoms of illness occur, we will follow Standard Protocols for any communicable disease including the CDC COVID Guidelines, if indicated, as a part of our assessment process. - In many situations, once symptoms occur and are assessed, the person will go home until symptoms have subsided and if fever was present, there is no fever for 24 hours without the use of medications. - iv.
 Call parents if the situation warrants for example; serious injury or illness, when questions arise, etc - v.
-If there is a highly transmissible communicable disease or the CDC COVID-19 Community Level moves to HIGH, Camp Harlow will follow the CDC recommendations as outlined in the CDC Community Risk Tool.
-CDC's COVID-19 Community Levels tool helps communities decide what prevention steps to take based on the latest data in their community.
-Levels can be low, medium, or high and are determined by looking at hospital beds being used, hospital admissions, and the total number of new COVID-19 cases in an area. - vi.
+If there is a highly transmissible communicable disease, Camp Harlow will follow the CDC recommendations as outlined in the CDC Community Risk Tool that helps communities decide what prevention steps to take based on the latest data in their community.
+Levels can be low, medium, or high and are determined by looking at hospital beds being used, hospital admissions, and the total number of new cases in an area. - vi.
 Reporting: We are required to report to the local public health authority any cluster of illness among campers, counselors, or staff